We are calling for the Community Housing Fund to be extended!

 Bids for funding currently need to be in by December 2019.
 This tight deadline means fewer groups than anticipated will benefit from the Fund, jeopardising the number of homes that could be built or brought back into use.

-We want to see community led housing become a mainstream housing option that is available to people across the country.
+We want to see community led housing to become a mainstream housing option that is available to people across the country.

 Our campaign asks: